li-zonghan/li-zonghan.github.io/_pages/about.md

 Hello!
 Thanks for stopping by👋!

-I am Zonghan Li, a master’s student studying *Environmental Social Science* at Tsinghua University under the supervision of Professor Yi Liu.
-I earned my Bachelor’s degree in *Energy Economics* from China University of Petroleum, with a background in both fossil and renewable energy.
+I am Zonghan Li, a master’s student studying *Environmental Social Science* at **Tsinghua University** under the supervision of Professor Yi Liu.
+I earned my Bachelor’s degree in *Energy Economics* from **China University of Petroleum**.
 I also collaborate closely with Professor Kaiping Peng (Tsinghua Department of Psychology & Cognitive Sciences) and Dr. Jiang Bian (Microsoft Research Asia).
+I will join **University of Toronto** as a PhD student in *Applied Psychology* from Fall 2025.

-My research interests span 🍀environmental impact assessment, 👤human behavior simulation, and 🌍climate change mitigation.
+My research interests span 👤human behavior simulation, 🤖artificial intellgence, and 🌍environmental impact assessment.
 To address these topics, I mainly use machine learning, statistical causal inference, large language models, structural equation modeling, as well as field surveys and experiments.

 Currently, I am developing a Retrieval-Augmented Generation platform based on large language models to encourage energy and water conservation behaviors on university campuses.
-This platform has already helped students save around 20% on electricity and water use in their dormitories, and it has strong official backing from Tsinghua.
-I am leading a team of six to refine the platform further, with the aim of expanding its application to more universities.
+This platform has already helped students save ~20% on electricity and water use in their dormitories, and it has strong official backing from Tsinghua.

-**I am applying for doctoral programs for Fall 2025.
-If you’re interested in my work or would like to discuss potential collaborations, please feel free to reach out!**

 # 📰 News
+- **May 2025** 🎓 **Passed the master thesis defense!🎉**
+- **May 2025** 🥇 Awarded **Outstanding Graduate of Beijing**.
 - **March 2025** 📑 Posted a preprint on *Potential of promoting daily water and energy conservation with large language model-powered nudging* to arXiv.
 - **December 2024** 🎉 Presented my poster on *Mining the potential of large languange models on nudging daily energy and water conservation* at AGU24 in Washington D.C.
 - **October 2024** 🥇 Awarded **National Scholarship** for two consecutive years (the only master’s student among the 2021–2024 cohorts at School of Environment).